 Highs / Treble

 Any Zircon owner should be able to point out the unashamedly sharp highs on those earphones, as a result of their V-shaped sound signature.
 Well, this is not the case with the Obsidian at all.
-The highs here are still quite crisp and bright, but noticebly flatter.
-It's safe to say that listening fatigue should no longer be an issue with the Obsidian.
+The highs here are still quite crisp, bright and tonally accurate, but are relatively restrained in order to avoid shrillness and listening fatigue.
 When it comes to level of detail, it's more than enough for most users, but the enthusiasts among us might prefer something that sounds more analytical.
-The treble is tonally accurate and vivid, yet relatively restrained in order to avoid shrillness and fatigue.
+Still, for their target audience and price point, this is quite an interesting and rare tuning.